07anshuman/picoctf/extras.md

 somehow the addition of two negative numbers should be positive and two positive numbers should be negative.
 Also the hint suggested integer overflow.
 I looked up integer overflow and it was essentially the concept of what largest number can int store given its 4 byte size.
 The number range is `-2,147,483,648 to 2,147,483,647`, beyond this the integers wrap around.
 So if we enter 2,147,483,648, it would actually be interpreted as -2,147,483,648.
 That is what I entered and got the flag.
 If I recall I've seen that video of "breaking pacman" you essentially run out of map, not just in pacman but in some other games, and they handle it by modular arithmetic to have a controlled wrap around.

 # format-string-1
+## Flag: picoCTF{4n1m41_57y13_4x4_f14g_50396c64}

+Looking at the source it was understandable it is a format string vuln, since there was a print(buf) statement in it.
+I then proceeded to read the format strings chapter in the pdf which was very insightful and I've added some notes for my reference below.

+I had tried a basic A payload before reading the file, but now based on the hints I first wanted to figure out what type of binary this is, 32b or 64b, looking at the addresses of the stack (the left column below) it seemed a 64 bit file.
 ```
 0x7ffede176a70: 0x00000001      0x00000000      0xa8280d90      0x00007f3a
 0x7ffede176a80: 0x00000000      0x00000000      0x004011f6      0x00000000